Jacob Stallings Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.73 team ERA ranks 19th across all MLB pitching staffs.
+- The Giants' 4.72 team ERA ranks 21st among all MLB pitching staffs.

-- Giants pitchers combine to surrender 22 total home runs at a clip of 1.5 per game (to rank 20th in the league).
+- Giants pitchers combine to rank 21st in baseball in home runs allowed (23 total, 1.4 per game).

-- The Giants will look to Wood (0-0) in his third start this season.
+- Cobb makes the start for the Giants, his fourth of the season.
+He is 0-1 with a 3.14 ERA and 14 strikeouts in 14 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.